 - 1. There is a difference in the way SII accounts for the premium reserves versus the way IFRS measures them.
-More specifically SII releases some of the extra cushion allowed in the premium reserves (the URR) as this is more explicitly allowed in the underwriting risk modules.
-This accounts to a release of €3,866K from the premium reserves. - 2.
+This accounts to a release of €4,584K from the premium reserves. - 2.
 There is also a difference in the way SII accounts for the claim reserves versus IFRS.
-More specifically SII adjusts the IFRS reserves for additional IBNR/IBNER and additional claim handling reserves.
-This accounts to an increase of €170K in the claim reserves - 3.
+This accounts to a decrease of €283K in the claim reserves - 3.
 No discount rate is used under IFRS whereas under Solvency II the Company must discount liabilities at the risk-free rate.
-This accounts for €91K increase in the liabilities. - The IFRS methodology for the valuation of technical provisions does not include the Solvency II concepts of the risk margin or transitional measures.
-The Risk Margin has an increasing effect on the IFRS liabilities of €647K.
+This accounts for €116K increase in the liabilities. - 4.
+The IFRS methodology for the valuation of technical provisions does not include the Solvency II concepts of the risk margin or transitional measures.
+The Risk Margin has an increasing effect on the IFRS liabilities of €666K.